alttch/pptop/doc/plugin_development.rst

 Plugin debugging
 ================

-Consider there's Python program we want to test our plugin on is already started and its PID file is stored into */var/run/myprog.pid*
+Consider that Python program we want to test our plugin on is already started and its PID file is stored into */var/run/myprog.pid*

 Launch ppTOP as: